Mondawmin station

 Mondawmin station is a Metro SubwayLink station in Baltimore, Maryland.
 It is located under the intersection of Reisterstown Road and Liberty Heights Avenue in the Mondawmin neighborhood, adjacent to the Mondawmin Mall.
 It is the northernmost underground station on the line, and a major transfer point to many bus routes.

 Mondawmin station serves Mondawmin Mall, Coppin State University, Druid Hill Park, The Maryland Zoo in Baltimore, and the Lower Park Heights neighborhood.

-The station's location next to Mondawmin Mall, Baltimore's oldest mall, has led its owners to plan an expansion.

 On the surface, a bus loop connects to Reisterstown Road and Liberty Heights Avenue.
 This loop and the adjacent streets are used by a number of bus routes, many of which terminate in it.

 Several routes were cut back to Mondawmin on June 18, 1984, about seven months after the station opened, and Routes M-1, M-2, and M-3 were formed at that time to replace the portions of those routes beyond Mondawmin.
 Specifically, Route M-1 was split from Route 28 (now Route 5 near Mondawmin), Route M-2 was split from Route 7, and Route M-3 was split from Route 5.

-Station layout

 Station features

 In July 2021, the MTA announced the installation of digital bus arrival signage at the Mondawmin station bus loop as part of a pilot program which also includes Rogers Avenue station and the Patapsco light rail station.
 A 2010 renovation to the station area which included the repavement of the bus loop had been accompanied by an announcement about the installation of digital signage, but the implementation of real time bus tracking for local MTA buses did not until later.
 The current iteration of real time bus tracking used to update the digital signage was launched by the MTA in partnership with the Transit app in 2018.

 In the summer of 2021, the MTA confirmed a contract for the replacement and removal of two elevators at Mondawmin station, which provide access to the mezzanine level from the street level and connect the platform to the mezzanine level respectively.
 The extensive overhaul of the elevators and elevator enclosures at the station follows a determination that currently installed equipment has outlived its useful life, and is expected to take 20 months, from January 2022 to August 2023.